A Bad Night (song): Release and commercial performance

-Deram rush-released "A Bad Night" as a Stevens' fourth 7-inch single on 28 July 1967 in the UK, with "The Laughing Apple" on the B-side.
+Deram rush-released "A Bad Night" as Stevens' fourth 7-inch single on 28 July 1967 in the UK, with "The Laughing Apple" on the B-side.
 (Note: Catalogue number Deram DM 140.)
 Journalist Andy Neill commented that the single's release was "belated", as his previous record "I'm Gonna Get Me a Gun" had been issued as early as March.
 Stevens performed the single's A-side on a variety of BBC programs, including Monday Monday, Dee Time, and Saturday Club.
 During his appearance for Top of the Pops, Stevens wore a kaftan during the performance of "A Bad Night".
 A release of "A Bad Night" in the US on London-distributed Deram followed in August 1967.
-In conjunction with the release of "A Bad Night", Stevens was scheduled to travel to Mexico in August 1967 to promote the single, but cancelled in order to continue work on New Masters and producing a record by Sasha Caro.
+In conjunction with the release of "A Bad Night", Stevens was scheduled to travel to Mexico in August 1967 to promote the single, but he cancelled the trip to continue work on New Masters and producing a record by Sasha Caro.

 "A Bad Night" entered the Record Retailer chart on 8 August 1967 at a position of number 49, before peaking at number 20 on 29 August.
 It dropped off the charts on 26 September, having spent 8 weeks on there.
-On the other national British charts, "A Bad Night" fared slightly worse, peaking at number 24 on the chart compiled by the New Musical Express, number 24 on the chart by Melody Maker, and number 25 on the chart by Disc and Music Echo.
+On the other national British charts, "A Bad Night" fared slightly worse, peaking at number 21 on the chart compiled by the New Musical Express, number 24 on the chart by Melody Maker, and number 25 on the chart by Disc and Music Echo.
 Although a top-20 hit on the Record Retailer chart, it was outperformed by Stevens' two earlier singles "Matthew and Son" and "I'm Gonna Get Me a Gun", both of which had peaked within the top-ten.
-Although it charted in the Netherlands, "A Bad Night" had the most commercial appeal outside of Europe, becoming the third of five top-twenty singles Cat Stevens' achieved in New Zealand between 1967 and 1969, in addition to peaking within the top-ten of both the charts in Malaysia and Rhodesia.
-Stevens believed that the pirate radio stations was the primary reason the single charted, stating that it was a "complicated song" and that "the occasional plug on BBC" radio wouldn't have made the single sink in.
+Although it charted in the Netherlands, "A Bad Night" had the most commercial appeal outside of Europe, becoming the third of five top-twenty singles Cat Stevens achieved in New Zealand between 1967 and 1969, in addition to peaking within the top-ten of both the charts in Malaysia and Rhodesia.
+Stevens believed that the pirate radio stations were the primary reason the single charted, stating that it was a "complicated song" and that "the occasional plug on BBC" radio would not have made the single sink in.